What is Beta?

 A stock's beta is determined by analyzing how much its return fluctuates in relation to the overall market return.
-A stock with a beta of 1.0 tend to move higher and lower in lockstep with the overall market.
-Stocks with a beta greater than 1.0 tend to be more volatile than the market, and those with betas below 1.0 tend to be less volatile than the underlying index. with betas of zero generally move independently of the broader market.
+A stock with a beta of 1.0 will tend to move higher and lower in lockstep with the overall market.
+Stocks with a beta greater than 1.0 tend to be more volatile than the market, and those with betas below 1.0 tend to be less volatile than the underlying index.
+Stocks with betas of zero generally move independently of the broader market.
 And finally, stocks with negative betas tend to move in the opposite direction relative to the broader market.
-When the S&P tumbles, with negative betas move higher, and vice versa.
+When the S&P tumbles, stocks with negative betas will move higher, and vice versa.

 Beta is a measure of systematic risk.

-Individualbetas are extremely important when putting together a portfolio of assets.
+Individual stock betas are extremely important when putting together a portfolio of assets.
 A diversified portfolio consisting of assets with different betas lowers the overall risk of the portfolio.